 Last Thursday, the European Parliament voted in plenary on the multi-annual plan in the North Sea.
 This is a very relevant plan for European Union (EU) fisheries as it covers almost one third of all fish catches in EU waters and includes species such as cod, haddock, whiting, saithe, sole, plaice and northern prawn.

-The report to be voted -the rapporteur of which was the German Socialist Ulrike Rodust, Member of the European Parliament- on the European Commission’s proposal for a multi-annual plan for demersal stocks in the North Sea and the fisheries exploiting these stocks, already contained many of the essential requirements to put an end to overfishing in the region and to restore fish stocks to sustainable levels in line with the Common Fisheries Policy (CFP).
+The report to be voted -the rapporteur of which was the German Socialist Ulrike Rodust, Member of the European Parliament- on the European Commission’s proposal for a multi-annual plan for demersal stocks in the North Sea and the fisheries exploiting these stocks, already contained many of the essential requirements to put an end to overfishing in the region and to restoring fish stocks to sustainable levels in line with the Common Fisheries Policy (CFP).

 Finally, and thanks to a favourable vote by the majority of Members of the European Parliament, the multi-annual plan agreed in Strasbourg ensures that the fishing limits set do not exceed the levels recommended by scientists and that the same objectives and management targets are applied for all demersal fish stocks.
 Likewise, the plan also includes provisions for the management of recreational fisheries.